• Home

 How does this relate to setting our company values?

 Assuming you are planning on setting your values, here's why it's important to consider your Values, Principles and Behaviours holistically.
 As we've explored, values are not terribly actionable.
 The additional context the principles bring give us a much better idea of how we bring the values to life.
-They'll help inform expectations and give us an indication of where we need to do things differently.

 Up until this point it's all academic.
 This is where the behaviours come in.
 I like to talk about specific instances where we have lived or not lived our principles and values.
 The more specific we can be about the situation, the more actionable it is.
 These real situations help engrain tangible examples in people's minds which they can follow in the future.